davide-talesco/kappaellemme/README.md

 An application that tracks KLM customer sentiments by subscribing to KLM public social feeds.

 # Design
-The application subscribe to KLM Public page feeds and for each notification
+The application subscribe to KLM Public page feeds and for each notification log it to console.

 ## Facebook integration
 Configure a facebook App Web hook for KLM Page and define a callback URL where to send notification.